raspberrypilearning/focus-on-the-prize/en/step_1.md

 ---
 ### Hardware

-+ A Computer or tablet
++ A Computer or tablet capable of running Scratch

 ### Software